 While the restorations are being fabricated, we may recommend a temporary restoration.
 Once the permanent one is available, we would remove the temporary ones and prepare the teeth.
 Etching solution will be used to roughen the tooth surfaces.
 Dental adhesives will be used to bond the restoration to the tooth, after which a curing light is used to harden it and secure the restoration firmly in place.

-Learn more about crowns and bridges by requesting an appointment with our Concord Dentist.
-Call our office or request an appointment online.
+Learn more about crowns and bridges by requesting an appointment with our Dentist in Concord CA. Call our office or request an appointment online.